MingfengHong/LLM_GT_old/README.md

 ## Project Overview

 This project aims to use Large Language Models (LLMs) to assist with Grounded Theory analysis.
-The entire workflow uses "Open Source AI Model Cases" as the subject of study.
+The entire workflow uses "Open Source Cases" as the subject of study.
 Through several automated stages, it extracts causal relationships from the original case texts and progressively builds a theoretical model.
 The project's code is clearly divided into five core stages, from data extraction to the theory saturation test.

 ## Project Workflow